A Bunch of Celebrities Are in Trouble With the FTC for Their Instagram Posts

-Over ninety celebrities and marketers are poised to receive a bit of bad news soon.
-The Federal Trade Commission announced today that after tirelessly scrolling Instagram for strictly work reasons, it has identified a group of social media influencers who may be in violation of federal trade laws.
+Over 90 celebrities and marketers are poised to receive a bit of bad news soon.
+The Federal Trade Commission announced today that after tirelessly scrolling Instagram for strictly work reasons, it has identified a group of social-media influencers who may be in violation of federal trade laws.
 In response, the FTC sent the parties a letter to underscore that conspicuously disclosing a paid-for post is not only a good practice, but required under Section 5 of the FTC Act.

 Today’s warning letters were specifically propelled by a complaint issued by the democratic advocacy group Public Citizen.
 Though the FTC letter does not disclose the letters’ recipients, The Fashion Law has a few ideas, writing: